ilyeshadji/Assignments/README.md

 -   Click on `File`
 -   Click on `Import...`
 -   Open the `Maven` menu
--   Click on `Existing Mavec Projects`
+-   Click on `Existing Maven Projects`
 -   Click on `Next`
 -   Select the `Browse...` option
 -   Navigate to the place where you cloned the repository